Anna-Ikeda/Predicting-the-Success-of-Bank-Telemarketing-for-Selling-Long-term-Deposits/README.md

 1. Clone this repository or download the files
 2. Open the Jupiter or Python script containing the code:
    - Midterm_Project_bank.ipynb
+   - Final_Project_bank.ipynb
+   - Final_Project_New_Dataset.ipynb
-3. Ensure the dataset file "bank-additional.csv" is in the same directory
+3. Ensure that `bank-additional.csv` is located in the same directory when running the notebook for reproducing the original study

+　　Use `online_shoppers_intention.csv` when running `Final_Project_New_Dataset.ipynb`

-4. Run the entire notebook/scrip
+5. Run the entire notebook/scrip
-5. You will see:
+6. You will see:
    - Model evaluations (accuracy, precision, recall, F1 score, AUC score)
    - Confusion matrices
    - Classification reports
-   - Separate ROC Curves for both Logistic Regression and Decision Tree
+   - ROC Curves

 ## ✅ Model evaluation metrics
 Both models are evaluated using: